-A capacity charge recovers the costs associated with providing additional water capacity and additional wastewater facility capacity to new users and existing users requiring additional capacity.
-Additional and/or larger water fixtures, additional “conditioned” square footage as well as a change of business use are all reviewed when calculating a capacity charge.
+A capacity charge recovers the costs associated with providing additional water and wastewater capacity to new users or existing users requiring additional capacity.
+Capacity charges exist to achieve an equitable distribution of the cost of expanding our utility systems.

 Water Capacity Charge

 The water capacity charge went into effect January 1, 2009, pursuant to City and County of San Francisco Public Utilities Commission (SFPUC) Resolution 07-0099, and was updated on May 13, 2014, by Commission Resolution 14-0072.

 The water capacity charge is based solely on meter size for all customer classes.
 Meter size accounts for required water flows and system pressure, which is based on the number of installed plumbing fixture units.
 As such, meter size provides an accurate estimate of the amount of demand placed on the system.

 The wastewater capacity charge went into effect July 1, 2005, pursuant to Commission, and was updated on May 13, 2014 by Commission Resolution 14-0072.

 The wastewater capacity charge is based on water meter equivalents, which provide a direct estimate of wastewater flow to the system, and Standard Industrial Classification (SIC) code, which accounts for wastewater strength.
 Refer to the SFPUC SIC Reference Table.

 Capacity Charges for Customers with Onsite Water Systems

 Effective February 1, 2017, the Commission approved Resolution 17-0018, which adjusted the administrative procedures for calculating water and wastewater capacity charges for customers with onsite water systems.